ark-lang/ark-docs/modules.md

 to be more explicit.

 ```
-use entities::player as entity; // as player is fine too!
+mod entities::player as entity; // as player is fine too!

 func main() -> int {
     player: ^entity::Player = entity::Player::new();